 Figure 4-13.1.
 Using multiple custom API Gateways

-The previous image shows a simplified architecture with multiple fine-grained API Gateways.
+Figure 4-13.1 shows API Gateways that are segregated by client type; one for mobile clients and one for web clients.
+A traditional web app connects to an MVC microservice that uses the web API Gateway.
+The example depicts a simplified architecture with multiple fine-grained API Gateways.
 In this case, the boundaries identified for each API Gateway are based purely on the "Backend for Frontend" (BFF) pattern, hence based just on the API needed per client app.
 But in larger applications you should also go further and create additional API Gateways based on business boundaries as a second design pivot.

 Main features in the API Gateway pattern

 An API Gateway can offer multiple features.
 Depending on the product it might offer richer or simpler features, however, the most important and foundational features for any API Gateway are the following design patterns:

 Reverse proxy or gateway routing.
 The API Gateway offers a reverse proxy to redirect or route requests (layer 7 routing, usually HTTP requests) to the endpoints of the internal microservices.
 The gateway provides a single endpoint or URL for the client apps and then internally maps the requests to a group of internal microservices.
 This routing feature helps to decouple the client apps from the microservices but it's also pretty convenient when modernizing a monolithic API by sitting the API Gateway in between the monolithic API and the client apps, then you can add new APIs as new microservices while still using the legacy monolithic API until it's split into many microservices in the future.
 Because of the API Gateway, the client apps won't notice if the APIs being used are implemented as internal microservices or a monolithic API and more importantly, when evolving and refactoring the monolithic API into microservices, thanks to the API Gateway routing, client apps won't be impacted with any URI change.